claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

       - ...but the hash symbol gets inserted for you if you forget it.

+### Scheduling Slack Messages

+- I seem to have installed [this](https://slackscheduler.com/blogs/slack-scheduler-blog/how-to-send-a-slack-message-at-a-specific-time), but I think it's a free trial that only lasts 7 days?
+- [This](https://slack.com/intl/en-gb/slack-tips/schedule-messages-in-the-future) looks worth looking at.

 ### Other Slack Stuff

 - See [here](https://docs.google.com/document/d/1ydXrsZX_g9uyvgMoZUovT0G8L5OcrXxRQDSWzw3ULDo/edit) (Clare only) (try searching for **?learn**)